tldr-pages/tldr/pages/common/deluge.md

 # deluge

-> A command line BitTorrent client.
+> A command-line BitTorrent client.
 > More information: <https://deluge-torrent.org>.

 - Download a torrent: